dustinpfister/test_threejs/views/dae/count_down_basic/README.md

 I wanted to add at least a colon object to use for timer values with cd4-nums.

-* () just add a colon object with the same textures as the numbers
+* (done) just add a colon object
+* () have a texture that is the same as the textures of the numbers for the colon object